txitxo0/googlefindmytools-homeassistant/README.md

 ### Known Issues
 - First registration for Cloud Messaging takes a while, be patient.
 - There seem to be issues with the package "undetected-chromedriver" not detecting Chrome on Windows and ARM Linux. macOS is working fine.
 - No support for trackers using the P-256 curve and 32-Byte advertisements.
-Reason: Regular trackers don't seem to use this curve - I can only confirm that it is used on the Sony WH1000XM5 headphones.
+Regular trackers don't seem to use this curve at all - I can only confirm that it is used with Sony's WH1000XM5 headphones.